 One To One Meetings

-As a rule of thumb, the company will make sure that every employee have at least two one-to-one meetings each year.
+As a rule of thumb, the company will make sure that every employee has at least two one-to-one meetings each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.

 There are no prerequisites for one-to-ones, and an effective agenda for the meeting is detailed below, but each employee who wants to take the most out of the event must come prepared with topics to discuss.